 Innovation, Science and Economic Development Canada (ISED) also known as Industry Canada (IC) is the certification body for all intentional and unintentional (incidental) radiators.
 ISED also covers the technical specifications, administrative requirements and other conditions relating to the marketing of intentional and unintentional radiators.
 The process for ISED compliance is dependent on the type of the equipment.
-Devices fall under either verification, declaration of conformity or certification.
+Devices fall under either supplier's declaration of conformity or certification.

 Certification is a procedure where the responsible party ensures testing is completed and takes the necessary steps to insure that the equipment complies with the appropriate technical standards.
 Submittal of the test report and supporting documents is required.
 These documents are submitted to ISED through the Telecommunication Certification Body (TCB) process.
 The equipment is labeled to show compliance with the Certification process by listing the IC ID number in addition to the Verification requirements.